Radicals (song)

 "Radicals" is a song written, produced, and performed by American rapper and producer Tyler, the Creator.
 It was released as the third song from his second studio album Goblin (2011), released through XL Recordings.
 The song, a horrorcore record, also features additional vocals from fellow Odd Future members (and siblings) Taco and Syd tha Kyd.
 Tyler was interested in making a music video for the track, although these plans never came into fruition.

-Upon its release, the song received mixed reviews from music critics.Although not being released as a single, "Radicals" has become one of the most popular tracks from Goblin in recent years, possibly in part due to its controversies.It sparked controversy due to its lyrical themes, and it would receive even more controversy after a student attending the University of South Alabama wrote the lyrics of the chorus on school property.
+Upon its release, the song received mixed reviews from music critics.
+Although it was not released as a single, "Radicals" has become one of the most popular tracks from Goblin in recent years, possibly in part due to its controversies.It sparked controversy due to its lyrical themes, and it would receive even more controversy after a student attending the University of South Alabama wrote the lyrics of the chorus on school property.

 Background and composition

 As with many of his early songs, "Radicals" features many explicit lyrics and controversial, violent messages.
 Tyler is encouraging listeners to question authority and take action, although he expresses it in a violent way.
 However, he begins the song by asking the listeners not to take any of the violent lyrics seriously.